horacephair/horacephair.github.io/text.markdown

 > The U.S. holiday of Columbus Day falls on Monday, October 10 in 2011 C.E.
 This is relevant to us because some places of work and study allow that as a day off, and this is a party that takes a whole weekend, sometimes plus.
 It is relevant to us because we are taking part in a great tradition of our people.
 This will be the tenth year of said great tradition.
 If you have to ask what people...

-> We're older now, maybe not wiser, maybe not even more mindful of the injuries and ailments (both physical and psychical) that come with years and might recommend greater temperance in one's behavior.
+> We're older now, maybe not wiser, maybe not even more mindful of the injuries and ailments (both physical and psychical) that may come with years and might recommend greater temperance in one's behavior.
 Not this weekend, anyway.

 > But try these behaviors: Feel free to tip the bands.
 Treat our neighbors as you would like them to treat us.
 And hug the people who like hugs.
 It'll make you feel better.
+(I have found hugs to be a good hangover treatment.)

 # <a name="days"></a>The days of the week go round and round
 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>